ryanlaimr/ryanlaimr.github.io/README.md

 # About Me

 Hello, I am Zheyuan (Ryan), a first-year undergraduate student at the [National University of Singapore (NUS)](https://nus.edu.sg).
 I am currently pursuing a degree of Bachelor of Science in Statistics with a second major in Mathematics and a minor in Computer Science.
 I am deeply interested in different Statistics-related topics including Operations Research, Optimization, and Reinforcement Learning.
-You can view my [CV][resume] or email me at zheyuan@outlook.sg or zheyuan_lai@u.nus.edu.
+You can view my [CV][resume] or drop me an email at zheyuan@outlook.sg or zheyuan_lai@u.nus.edu.

 # Social Media